xgbuils/math.interval-utils/README.md

 isInterval(interval3) // true
 ```

-### multiIntersection(listIntervals1, listIntervals2)
+### multiIntersection :: ([Interval], [Interval]) -> [Interval]
-Given two sorted lists of disjoint intervals `listIntervals1` and `listIntervals2`, it returns a list of intervals that represent the intersection of these.
+Given two lists of disjoint sorted intervals, it returns a new list of disjoint sorted intervals that represent the intersection of these sets.

 Example:
 ``` javascript